plavchan/OmegaLambda/README.md

         cloud_satellite : str, optional
             Which satellite to use to check for cloud cover.
 Currently only supports goes-16.
             Our default is goes-16.
+        weather_api_key : STR, optional
+            The api key to search for in weather.com's api.
+Sometimes changes and needs an update.
+            Should be a regex search string.
         min_reopen_time : int or float, optional
             Minimum wait time to reopen (in minutes) after a weather check has gone off.
             Our default is 30 minutes.